CSA FAQ

 • EXAMPLE: if you call us and set up a payment plan for your summer CSA shares on January 20th, you’ll pay 50% of the total amount due on January 20th; a 25% payment will be charged to your credit card on February 20th, and a final 25% payment will be charged to your credit card on March 20th.

-• Please note: All Fall 2023 Season payment plans must be set up by October 25th, 2023.
+• Please note: All Summer 2024 Season payment plans must be set up by August 1st, 2024.
 We are unable to accept any payment plan requests after that date.

 Are LFFC member farms sustainable, organic, chemical-free?